tamoghnaojha/tamoghnaojha.github.io/_pages/awards.md

 ### Other Awards
-* IEEE TechSym 2016 was selected for 2017 Darrel Chong student activity award in GOLD category.
+* IEEE TechSym 2016 (I served as Organizing Chair) selected for 2017 Darrel Chong student activity award in GOLD category.